prrao87/prrao87.github.io/content/posts/hello-world.md

 Vector databases and graph databases are both raging in the NoSQL world these days, but in different ways, as they both shine in different areas.
 However, are the use cases for either kind of database truly orthogonal?
 I'll be exploring this in more detail by querying specific datasets in multiple ways: vector-based similarity search as well as graph-based structural search, to retrieve interesting insights and information.
 Some of these topics are listed below.

-* [FastAPI](https://fastapi.tiangolo.com/): Building both RESTful and GraphQL APIs in FastAPI (via [Strawberry](https://strawberry.rocks/))
+* [FastAPI](https://fastapi.tiangolo.com/): Building RESTful and GraphQL APIs in FastAPI (via [Strawberry](https://strawberry.rocks/))
   * It would be cool to see how the same questions can be answered via two different sets of endpoints (REST and GraphQL), especially on graph and vector databases!
 * [Weaviate](https://weaviate.io/): One of the most popular and talked-about vector databases out there, written in [Go](https://go.dev/)
   * Comparing its API with that of Rust-based Qdrant (mentioned above) would be very interesting!
-* NLP, transformers, vectorization, performance optimization on CPUs, and much more...
+* NLP, vectorization, performance optimization on CPUs, and much more...

 ## And that's that...